Nishal3/airbnb-warehousing/README.md

 3. Wait for a successful response
 4. Rinse and repeat for the other connection you made

-**If you don't get a successful response, make sure your IAM role is correct and the VPC selected is the same as the VPC containing your database or redshift workgroup.
+**If you get an error, check your IAM role, and the VPC selected is the same as the VPC containing your database or redshift workgroup.
 Make sure the subnet you are using has access to an S3 gateway as well!**

 Both RDS and Redshift connections should result in successes that look like this:
 ![ Redshift_connection_success ]

 ## 5 Using a Glue Crawler to Extract Metadata From Our Data Stores

-### 5.1 Creating the Databases in Glue Catalog to Connect Glue to the Databases From RDS and Redshift
+### 5.1 Creating the Databases in the Glue Catalog to Connect Glue to the Databases From RDS and Redshift

 1. In the Glue consoles left menu under "Data Catalog", click "Databases"
 2. Click "Add database"
 3. Give it a fitting name like "airbnb_untransformed_data" and a description
-4. Click create
+4. Click Create
 5. Again, click "Databases" and create another for the transformed data.
 Give it a fitting name like "airbnb_transformed_data", you know the process from here!

-Now we've set up databases in Glue Catalog!
+Now, we have finished the setup in the Glue Catalog!

-### 5.2 Creating a Crawler to Get the Blueprint of the Data for Both RDS and Redshfit
+### 5.2 Creating a Crawler to Get the Blueprint of the Data for Both RDS and Redshift

-**Expect to get a ~$0.20 bill after running these crawlers, Glue Crawlers are not an offered service for free tier**
+**Expect to get a ~$0.20 bill after running these crawlers.
+Glue Crawlers are not an offered service for free tier**

-Crawlers don't actually copy the data into Glue.
-They collect metadata about the data and store in the Glue Catalog.
-The data stores we "extract data" [not actual data, just metadata] from are stored in a Glue database.
+Crawlers do not copy the data into Glue.
+They collect metadata about the data and store it in the Glue Catalog.
+The data stores we "extract data" (not actual data, just metadata) from are stored in a Glue database.
 Refer to the [ official docs ][ official_glue_docs ] for more info.

 #### 5.2.1 RDS Crawler